 [00:02:46] Inflation pressures have still not turned decisively lower, in particular because of rising shelter costs.
 High frequency measures point to eventual deceleration, though it should be gradual, even as the labor market loosens on below potential growth.
 We see core PCE inflation at 4.6% on a year over year basis in the fourth quarter of this year, and slow to 3.1% year over year in the fourth quarter of next year.
 So inflation is a good deal lower by the end of next year, but that's still too high to allow for rate cuts much before the end of 2023.

 [00:03:17] Turning to risks, we think the risk to the outlook and monetary policy path now skew to the downside and a policy mistake is coming into focus.
 We continue to see a path to a soft landing, but the road looks narrower.
 At the Fed's current pace of tightening uncertainty as to how the economy will respond a few months down the line is high.
 The labor market tends to be slow moving, but we and frankly monetary policymakers have no experience with interest rate changes of this magnitude.
 And activity could come to a halt faster than expected.
 Essentially, the higher the peak rate of interest the Fed aims for, the greater the risk of recession.

 [00:03:48] We are already moving through sustained below potential GDP growth.
 We now need to see job gains slow materially over the next few months to ease the pressure on the pace of policy tightening.

-Ellen Zentner: And thanks for listening.
-If you enjoy Thoughts on the Market, please leave us a review on Apple Podcasts and share the podcast with a friend or colleague today.
+[00:03:59] Thanks for listening.
+If you enjoy the show, please leave us a review on Apple Podcasts and share Thoughts on the Market with a friend or colleague today.